Use Hunter, the library's discovery tool, to find books by title or author, journal articles or journal titles.

 The most effective way to search our subscriptions is to use Hunter; just enter keywords relating to your topic and select 'Articles and more' from the drop-down menu to get started.
-A step-by-step guide to finding articles can be found here.

 However, if you are carrying out a large research project or a literature review, you'll need to use more sophisticated search tools (such as Ovid or EBSCOhost) to carry out more detailed literature searches.
 Our Principles of effective literature searching guide provides a useful introduction to the search process.
 Healthcare Science (Physiological Sciences) students receive embedded information skills and database training while studying at St George's, but you can always book yourself on to one of our training sessions if you feel you need more support.
 The 'Key databases and e-resources' tab to left highlights some of our recommendations.

 Note: If you're accessing online resources offsite, you will be asked for a username and password.
 Use the SGUL username and password that you use to access the University computers.